antoniofractuous/automation-shell-scripting/README.md

 ![developers](./images/developers.png)

-We verify that the developers' id "1001" matches with the Linux users' id:
+We verify that the developers' id "1001" matches with the Linux users' ID:

 `cat /etc/passwd`